What Is The Best Dog Food for a Lhasa Apso?

 On the other hand, some very old dogs often start to have some problems metabolizing nutrients, including protein.
 It can become hard for them to keep good muscle tone and weight as they age.
 For this reason, you may wish to avoid many dog foods labeled “senior.”
 These foods are often formulated for older dogs that have gained weight.
 Instead, look for a senior dog food that we like which has lots of protein.
 As long as your older dog doesn’t have any problems with his kidneys or with phosphorus, there is no reason to avoid higher protein levels.

-Orijen Senior provides plenty of excellent quality protein for your older Lhasa Apso.
-This food features deboned chicken, deboned turkey, yellowtail ﬂounder, whole eggs, and whole Atlantic mackerel.
+Orijen Senior is the best dog food a Lhasa Apso senior.
 It helps keep older dogs in good muscle even as they become less active.
 Made of 85 percent meats and fish, the food is low-glycemic and has low carbs to help keep your older dog’s blood sugar steady.
 The food also contains natural sources of glucosamine and chondroitin to keep your Lhasa Apso’s joints healthy.
-The food is 38 percent crude protein and 15 percent crude fat.
-It checks in at 414 kcal per 8 ounce cup.
 We think this is a very good food for senior dogs who often need extra protein as they get older.
-(We know Orijen is expensive but this food really stands out for senior dogs.)

 Another food you may want to consider for older dogs is Weruva’s Caloric Harmony Venison and Salmon Meal Dinner with Pumpkin.
-This food (and several others in this product line) is potato-free with no corn or wheat, easy to digest, and low-glycemic.
-It contains pumpkin and oatmeal for healthy gut motility.
+This food (and several others in this product line) is potato-free with no corn or wheat.
+It’s easy to digest, low-glycemic, and contains pumpkin and oatmeal for healthy gut motility.
 Meat protein comes from grass-fed venison and the food also features salmon meal and herring meal.
-The dry matter basis for this food is an estimated 37.8 percent protein; 14.4 percent fat; 3.9 percent fiber; and 35 percent carbs.
-The calorie count (calculated) is Metabolizable Energy (ME) 3320 kcal/kg; 348 kcal/cup.
-Those look like good figures for senior dogs that need more protein without extra fat.